Washingtonians do better when we are healthy.

 Prior to joining DCG in 2017, Max ran the state Democratic Party’s 2016 Coordinated Campaign as the Coordinated Campaign Director, where he led their combined campaign effort on behalf of Hillary Clinton, Patty Murray, Jay Inslee, any many other state and local candidates down ticket, organizing a diverse set of stakeholders to fund and execute a multi-pronged grassroots voter contact effort spanning urban, rural, and suburban districts across Washington state.
 In 2014, Max managed “Organizing for Washington”, a companion field program funded through the WSDC and HDCC working to supplement the electoral efforts of Democrats in state legislative races across 9 targeted legislative districts throughout the cycle.
 Prior to that, he’s worked as a regional outreach director for US Senator Patty Murray’s office, as the Political/Field Director for the ML King County Labor Council, and as a Political & Field Associate for the Planned Parenthood Federation of America in Washington, DC.
 Max grew up in Bothell, Washington and earned his BA in Political Science at the University of Washington.

 Nicole Gomez, Co-Founder & Board Secretary, moved to Seattle in 2002.
 She has worked as a crime victim’s advocate, a legal assistant in real estate and in workers’ compensation law, and as an aide for a senior member of the Texas State Legislature.
 For the past 15 years, Nicole has been in the workers’ compensation field and has handled state claims in Alaska, Washington, California, Virginia, New York, and New Jersey, plus claims in U.S. Longshore & Harbor Worker’s Compensation and Jones Act/Maritime Employer’s Liability.
 As such, she has become attuned to the issues with the policies surrounding workers’ compensation, the healthcare and insurance industries, employment issues, and vocational rehabilitation.
 Nicole is active in community organizing and get out the vote efforts.
-She holds degrees in Political Science and Communications from the University of Washington and a Masters in Public Administration from Seattle University where she graduated magna cum laude.
+She holds degrees in Political Science and Communications from the University of Washington and a Masters in Public Administration from Seattle University where she graduated magna cum laude and currently serves on the Alumni Board of Governors.